dmentry/course_landing/README.md

 # Landing page
-Landing page which was created for training and educational purposes.
-Application gives you opportunity to create events, look over them, subscribe to events of other users, upload photos to events.
-Also there is possibility to put the mark on the map (e.g. rendezvous point).
-There is mail sending service to users in order of new photos, comments adding to event on which user is subscribed.
-There is possibility to create private event which could be accessed only by PIN.
-User could log in using standard registartion process or via GitHub or VK profile.
+Landing page which was created for training and educational purposes (frontend mainly).
+Backend part could collect order information and has simple admin page for orders to see.

 # Try application
 https://phlanding.herokuapp.com